awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-v2migration.md

 The Windows Server platform now supports the following:
 + *Versioning* – Each release gets a new version number, and you can refer to past versions \(that are still available to you\) when creating and managing environments\.
 + *Enhanced health* – For details, see [Enhanced Health Reporting and Monitoring](health-enhanced.md)\.
-+ *Immutable* and *Rolling with an Additional Batch* deployments – For details about deployment policies, see [Deploying Applications to AWS Elastic Beanstalk Environments](using-features.deploy-existing-version.md)\.
++ *Immutable* and *Rolling with an Additional Batch* deployments – For details about deployment policies, see [Deploying Applications to Elastic Beanstalk Environments](using-features.deploy-existing-version.md)\.
 + *Immutable updates* – For details about update types, see [Configuration Changes](environments-updating.md)\.
 + *Managed platform updates* – For details, see [Managed Platform Updates](environment-platform-update-managed.md)\.

 **Note**
 The new deployment and update features depend on enhanced health\.
 Enable enhanced health to use them\.
-For details, see [Enabling AWS Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md)\.
+For details, see [Enabling Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md)\.

 ### Windows Server Platform V1<a name="dotnet-v2migration.diffs.v1"></a>